Olubabadee/hackathon-solution-2/README.md

 # hackathon-solution-2

-# RED: This is the solution for the Hackathon Deployed with Bold.New
+This is the solution for the Hackathon Deployed with Bold.New

 <!-- The Prompt I used  -->